Preventing Adolescent Pregnancy in Pennsylvania through Long-Acting Reversible Contraception

 Unintended pregnancy and abortion rates are higher in the United States than in most other developed countries.
 The problem of unintended pregnancy disproportionately affects adolescent women.
-Almost half (49%) of all pregnancies in the United States, and 80-90% among adolescent and young women ages 15 – 24, are unintended.
-Pennsylvania, like many other states, faces the public health issue of teen pregnancy and compared to the national average, Pennsylvania teens experience greater disparity in birth rates based on race and ethnicity.
+Almost half (49 percent) of all pregnancies in the United States, and 80-90 percent among adolescent and young women ages 15–24, are unintended.
+Compared to the national average, Pennsylvania teens experience greater disparity in birth rates based on race and ethnicity.

 Unintended pregnancy can have a negative impact not only on the lives of teens and young women, but also on their parents, their children and society.
 The national public costs of births resulting from unintended pregnancy among adolescents have totaled U.S. taxpayers at least $9.4 billion each year.
 Teen pregnancies and births cost Pennsylvania taxpayers an estimated $409 million in 2010, the most recent year for which data is available.

-The direct cause of teen pregnancy, the majority of which are to young women 17 or older, is the lack of consistent and correct use of effective contraception.
+The direct cause of teen pregnancy is the lack of consistent and correct use of effective contraception.
 Adolescents most commonly use methods with relatively high discontinuation and typical use failure rates, such as withdrawal, condoms and oral contraceptive pills.
 They rarely select the most effective methods, such as long-acting reversible contraception (LARC).
 LARCs are small devices that are placed inside a woman’s uterus or under the skin on the inner arm that work for three to 10 years to provide excellent birth control.
 An overwhelming amount of evidence demonstrates the safety and efficacy of LARC methods, yet they are rarely a provider’s or patient’s first choice contraceptive.

 To address the public health problem of adolescent pregnancy in Pennsylvania, PolicyLab is working with the Philadelphia Department of Public Health, the Pennsylvania Department of Human Services and other experts to develop policy recommendations for improving access to LARCs.
 From our research thus far, we recommend the following: